quintusr/Comparing-CI-with-HAT-vs-IMM-Mean/readme.md

 # Comparing Catastrophic Interference between Incremental Moment Matching and Hard Attention to the Task

 ## About
-Degree Project in Computer Engineering
+Degree Project in Computer Engineering.\
-KTH Royal Institute of Technology
+KTH Royal Institute of Technology,
+Stockholm, Swedem.\
 June 2020

 ## Authors